phillipclapham/neuroweaver/Spark_Your_Dream_Life.md

 Your turn: spark’s set—“My work lights me up.”
 Play—sketch your dream gig, hum a tune about it.
 Then step up—email a contact, tweak a profile, one fun move.
 No rules, just motion—Rule 1 hums when you tinker, then act.
 Play opens paths, action walks ‘em—science says it sticks (Zeigarnik effect).
 What playful step can you toss at your spark?

-**Lab Tip**: Start quirky—doodle or sing your dream.
+**💡 Lab Tip**: Start quirky—doodle or sing your dream.
 Then pick one real, joyful move—messy’s where magic grows!

 #### **Step 2 Examples:**